kartikpalani/Smart-Energy-Hackathon/Energon/README.md

 Connectors, breadboard, chair, foam,

 Description:
-Part 1: circuit diagram of the image is shown in Energon image.
+Part 1: circuit diagram of the image is shown in "smartchair-circuitdiagram.jpg".

 Part 2: Experimental setup is shown in image file "smartchair-experimental setup.jpg" in the Energon.
 It depicts the workspace environment where smart-chair can be used.